IMR Materials Testing Technical Blog

 Example: In composites, repeated support of extreme weights can cause fibers to tear.
 Similarly, in polymers, prolonged or cyclical exposure to weight or pressure can cause cracks that eventually lead to failure.

 Creep is similar to fatigue.
-However, instead of cracks or tears, the part becomes slowly deformed over the course of repeated exposure to stress or extreme temperatures.
+However, instead of cracks or tears, the part becomes slowly deformed through repeated exposure to stress or extreme temperatures.

 Example: In fiber-reinforced composites, threads may not break under stress, but instead potentially stretch or bend due to cyclical increases in load exposure, which reduces the effectiveness of the overall part.

 Example: A fiber-reinforced composite boat hull impacts an unexpected object at a high speed.
-While the damage may not be obvious, the integrity of the hull becomes compromised as the fibers break and the layers separate.
+While the damage may not be obvious, the hull’s integrity becomes compromised as the fibers break and the layers separate.

 7. Material Selection/Composition